Noise Levels in Williamsburg City, VA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 4,290 Williamsburg City residents, or 29.4%, live above that level.
 By land area, 43.0% of Williamsburg City is above 55 dBA.

 Average noise levels for Williamsburg City residents, grouped by direction from the center of Williamsburg City.
-Central Williamsburg City carries the highest population-weighted average; Western Williamsburg City carries the lowest.
-Just 26% of residents in Western Williamsburg City live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Central Williamsburg City.
+The highest population-weighted average is in southern Williamsburg City; the lowest is in western Williamsburg City, where just 22% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Williamsburg City